RoManInv/one-time-privilege-approval/readme.md

 * oathtool
 * jq

-Additionally, the non-sudo user group that has access to `request-approval` and `run-approved` commands is hardcoded as `privilege-requesters`.
+Additionally, the non-sudo user group that has access to `request-approval` and `run-approved` commands is hardcoded `privilege-requesters`.
 Create this user group with
 ```bash
 sudo groupadd --system privilege-requesters
 ```
-and add the existing user to this group to enable their access.
+and add the existing user into this group to enable their access.

 The project requires the following directories.
 Create them using the following commands:
 ```bash